Closing an In Ground Pool

 Prep - Double check that the winter cover is still in good shape and that I still have enough water bags that don't leak to go all the way around the edge of the pool plus a few for spares.
 In the fall I let the water level drift down a little so it is closer to the bottom of the skimmer, instead of near the top where I keep it during the summer, this will save a little time latter.

 Wait - I wait to close until the water temperature is solidly below 60 degrees.
 Below 60 degrees algae is fairly unlikely to grow and when it does it grows very slowly.

 Balance - I bring PH to between 7.4 and 7.6 and make sure TA and CH are not too far out of line.
 This is generally easy as everything pretty much remains balanced all the time.

-Shock - Two or three days before closing, I bring the pool up to shock level and hold it there until FC holds overnight (which it generally does right off on the first night).
+SLAM - Two or three days before closing, I bring the pool up to shock level and hold it there until FC holds overnight (which it generally does right off on the first night).
 Then I let the chlorine level fall about half way back to normal levels, typically another day and a half.

 Time to close - Everything from here on is done in a single day.
 With two helpers it normally only takes an hour of work over two or three hours of time (draining takes a while).

 PolyQuat - Add the startup (maximum) dose of PolyQuat according to package directions.
 I give it half an hour to mix with the pump running before starting to drain.
 While I am waiting for that I proceed with the next three steps.

 Clean - Clean up any leaves, dirt, etc. I like to close as neat and clean as possible.
 Some leaves always fall in while I am closing, which I don't worry about, but other than that the pool is generally cleaner than it is after my usual weekly cleaning.